crykn/pustike-eventbus/README.md

 Pustike EventBus is an effort to extract only the event bus library from Guava project without any other dependencies.
 And it also provides few additional features / changes, like:
 * Typed Events supporting event type specific subscribers
 * Error handling using ExceptionEvents
-* WeekReference to target subscribers
+* WeakReference to target subscribers
 * Unregistering a not-registered subscriber doesn't throw exception
-* Only ~20k in size and has no additional dependencies
+* Only ~20kB in size and has no additional dependencies
 * Java 8 as the min requirement (Guava supports Java 6 onwards)

 Event Bus